Frequently asked questions

 What can I read now that I've finished the Dragonkeeper trilogy?

-Read the blog I wrote about this.
+Read the second Dragonkeeper trilogy!
+Blood Brothers, Shadow Sister and (soon) Bronze Bird Tower.
+Also you could read the blog I wrote about this.
 And don’t forget to read the comments from readers too.

 Why don’t you make a movie out of Dragonkeeper?